hive-engine/nitrous/src/app/help/en/welcome.md

 The following is a collection of tools and apps to enhance your Steem blockchain experience.

-Blocktrades.us --> Blocktrades is an exchange service that allows you to easily send & convert various currencies including STEEM.
+https://Blocktrades.us --> Blocktrades is an exchange service that allows you to easily send & convert various currencies including STEEM.

-Steem-Engine.com --> Steem-Engine is both an exchange and a service provider for the Steem blockchain, allowing anyone to create/launch their own tokens and immediately list them on the exchange.
+https://Steem-Engine.com --> Steem-Engine is both an exchange and a service provider for the Steem blockchain, allowing anyone to create/launch their own tokens and immediately list them on the exchange.

 https://steemrewarding.com --> Steemrewarding is a tool created by Steem witness & community developer @holger80.
 It allows you to automate various voting patterns on Steem.
 I.e. autovote your favorite authors at a specific time.